ADMISSIONS: 661-615-5915 | MAIN LINE: 661-615-5915

 Emergency Descent Procedure - California Aeronautical University

 Learning correct emergency descent procedures is vital for student pilots looking to master the art and science of flying. [lwptoc numerationSuffix=”dot” title=”Contents” titleFontSize=”30px” itemsFontSize=”18pt”] Student pilots must learn the basics of the emergency descent procedures of the airplane they are learning to fly.
-The Federal Aviation Administration (FAA) requires this as part of a student’s …
+The Federal Aviation Administration (FAA (opens in a new window)) requires this …

 Why IFR Training Is Important